4/27/2026 ● 1 min 50 sec

 That era is over.
 Parity is no longer a paperwork exercise.
 We are seeing a hard shift from simple policy reviews toward deep, operational audits.

 Look at Georgia.
-They went beyond the written word and analyzed millions of data points—from claims processing to medical necessity standards—to see how benefits actually performed.
+They went beyond the written word and analyzed millions of data points—from claims processing to medical necessity standards—to see how benefits were actually being applied.

 What they found was a systemic gap.
-Even with identical policies on paper, mental health benefits were being applied far more restrictively than medical care.
+Even with identical policies on paper, mental health benefits were being applied far more restrictively than medical or surgical care.

 For payers, this means your risk environment has fundamentally changed.
 There are three pressure points you need to address immediately:

-NQTL Documentation: Non-quantitative treatment limitations are the new focus.
-Your clinical logic must be documented and evidence-based.
+The second is NQTL documentation.
+Non-quantitative treatment limitations are the new focus.
+Your clinical logic must be documented and it must be evidence-based.

-You can find the full breakdown of Georgia’s $25 Million Parity Penalty on our website.
+You can find a full breakdown of Georgia’s $25 Million Parity Penalty on our website.